 Asking GoldPaid online from Macclesfield

 It all begins online.
 A Macclesfield charity team sends photos to GoldPaid on WhatsApp and asks whatever it needs to before anything is posted.
-GoldPaid replies with a free prepaid Royal Mail Special Delivery label, a tracked and insured service that aims to deliver the next working day to GB mainland addresses and is signed for when it arrives.
+GoldPaid replies with a free prepaid Royal Mail Special Delivery label, a tracked and signed-for service that aims to deliver the next working day to GB mainland addresses and is signed for when it arrives.

 Set against that, reaching a specialist precious-metal buyer in person usually means heading to Manchester, around 20 to 23 miles away and a drive of roughly 45 minutes to an hour depending on traffic.
 For a shop relying on volunteers, taking that time out for a single valuation is hard to justify.